joshfrench/om-wiki-fork/Advanced-Tutorial.md

 ceremony.

 Om 0.8.0-alpha1 now offers a new tool - reference cursors.
-Reference cursors are like cursors but they have the novel propery of representing an identity in the application state that you can *observe*.
+Reference cursors are like cursors but they have the novel property of representing an identity in the application state that you can *observe*.
 Observation is similar to React event handlers - there is no need to worry about observing multiple times nor is there any concern about